 Turkey is one of the most important jurisdictions for intellectual property law, litigation and enforcement.
 It is a transportation hub between Europe and Asia.
 Most textile companies either have manufacturing facilities in Turkey or outsource manufacturing of their products to companies in Turkey.
 Protection of IP rights is therefore very important in Turkey.

 Further, Turkish intellectual property law is closely aligned with EU law and international norms.
 Therefore, Turkey is well positioned for protection of IP rights both in terms of modern and EU-aligned legislation and IP litigation.
-Having said that, there are of course many local features that are explained in the rest of this chapter.
+Having said that, there are many local features, which are explained in the rest of this chapter.

 With regard to the alignment to EU laws, Turkey is a signatory to the following key treaties and conventions.
 All of the treaties and conventions mentioned below have been enacted and are part of local IP law:

 - the Patent Cooperation Treaty (PCT);

 Turkey is also a member of the World Trade Organization and is a signatory to the Agreement on Trade-Related Aspects of Intellectual Property Rights.